Back End Developer Visa Sponsorship Jobs in Ohio

 What visa types are most commonly used for back end developer jobs in Ohio?

 The H-1B is by far the most common visa for back end developer roles in Ohio, as software development consistently qualifies as a specialty occupation requiring at least a bachelor's degree in computer science or a related field.
 The O-1A is an option for developers with exceptional accomplishments.
-Canadians and Mexicans may qualify for TN status under the USMCA treaty, and some larger employers support L-1 transfers for internal moves.
+Canadians and Mexicans may qualify for TN visa status under the USMCA treaty, and some larger employers support L-1 visa transfers for internal moves.

 Which Ohio cities have the most back end developer visa sponsorship jobs?